Spring 2023 Update. (See More Information below for details)

-- County Revenue and Budget
+- County Revenue

-- State Legislative Plans – 2021
+- State Legislative Plans and Actions

 - 2020 State and County Ballot Questions

 2023 Spring Update.
 While the county budget, especially the proposed tax increases of various types took up much of the council’s time in the spring, members also focused on rising crime, including a significant increase in hate crime incidents; on rent stabilization; and on housing, among other issues.
 See this newsletter from our Councilmember Kate Stewart.

 2023 Winter Update

 County Executive Marc Elrich says he wants to address housing affordability, economic development and climate change.
 He has voiced support for rent stabilization, which other council members including Will Jawando and Kristin Mink have also said is a priority in making housing more affordable in the county.
 Elrich to achieve the County’s goal of reducing greenhouse gases by 100 percent in the next 12 years by further expanding solar, electrifying the County fleet, investing in electric vehicle infrastructure, and continuing to implement and improve upon our smart and innovative policies on building energy standards.
 He has also stated that “We must also drive home the message that our roads are meant for more than just cars.
 We are putting record amounts of money into our Flash Bus Rapid Transit program and will work with our State delegation and new State leadership to keep that progress going.
 In the past, business leaders have cited our lack of mass transit options as a reason to avoid moving to Montgomery County.
 We cannot let this issue continue to act like a roadblock to our economic development.”
 New County Council President Evan Glass wants to address homelessness and affordable housing, public transportation, climate change, and mental health support to help residents countywide.
 Updated January 14, 2023